 Innova Junior College, Centre of Excellence for Digital Literacies (DL), believes that a critical element for success in Digital Citizenship and Cyber Wellness education comes with having youth take ownership of influencing their peers positively in cyber wellness issues.
 This also closely aligned with the MOE Cyber Wellness value of positive peer influence.
 Building on our experience in this "for students, by students" approach for our school’s Cyber Wellness programmes and in organising national events such as the Cyber Wellness Student Ambassadors’ Programme (CWSAP Pre-U/Polytechnics/ITEs), we hope to complement the development of student cyber wellness advocates and foster a network of like-minded schools.

-Thus, IJC hopes to invite 80-100 Secondary Two to Five students to take part in our inaugural Digital InSight programme on 31 May 2017.
+Thus, IJC hopes to invite 70-100 Secondary Two to Five students to take part in our Digital InSight programme on 31st May 2018.
 This programme seeks to complement digital citizenship education in schools by enhancing Cyber Wellness student ambassadors’ facilitation skills and knowledge, thus allowing them to better carry out Cyber Wellness programmes and projects that will positively impact their peers back in their schools.

 - Digital InSight comprises a one-day workshop